-In reference to the above-mentioned project, we certify that, to the best of our knowledge, all duties required of the Fiduciary under the agreement governing such transactions have been performed.
-The total principal outstanding at June 30, 2019, was \$ 4,949,388.
+duties required of the Fiduciary und I project, we certify that, to the best of our knowledge, all er the agreement governing such transactions have been tanding at June 30, 2020, was \$ 4,411,858.

-Sincerely, 10
+Sincerely,

-Signature / Um ade
+Signature Cheuf C. Hul

-Typed Name: Michael A. Smith
+Typed Name: Cheryl C. Hill

 Title: Controller

 Bank: Truist

+State of Vicginia

+City/County of Prioce Ed ward

-, a notary fy that the person whose name is his/her signature before me this 19
+I, Shanon Price mentioned above, hereby certify that instrument and acknowledged his/he day of March the person whose name is signed above has executed this er signature before me this 25th.

+Shannon Coungton Poil

+Commission Expires: 5-31- Z COVING TOWNOTARY PUBLIC